AI-Enola/MULTI_UNIX_SERVICES_SOCKETS_C/README.md

  OS Compatibility : macOS & GNU/Linux
- Programming Languages : All with socket available
+ Programming Languages : All with socket available (Tested with Python)

  DEMO :